tetsuromorimura/reinforce-joey/README.md

 - Minimum Risk Training as in [Shen et al. (2016)](https://www.aclweb.org/anthology/P16-1159/)
 - Advantage Actor-Critic aka NED-A2C as in [Nguyen et al. (2017)](https://www.aclweb.org/anthology/D17-1153/)

-Each algorithm can be used with the Transformer and the RNN architecture.
+Each algorithm can be used with Transformers and RNNs.

 ## How to use
 In general cold-starting a model with Reinforcement Learning does not work too well as the methods rely on random sampling.
-That means to effectively use the algorithms you have to pretrain a Transformer/RNN or download a [pretrained model](https://github.com/joeynmt/joeynmt/blob/master/README.md#pre-trained-models) and then fine-tune with RL.
+That means to effectively use the algorithms you have to pretrain a Transformer/RNN or download a [pretrained model](https://github.com/joeynmt/joeynmt/blob/master/README.md#pre-trained-models) and then fine-tune it with RL.

 ## Parameters
 The method and hyperparameters are specified in the config, see [small.yaml](https://github.com/samukie/reinforce-joey/blob/reinforce_joey/configs/small.yaml) for an example.